alcarasj/cyclo-rest-service/README.md

 ### By Jerico Alcaras, 14317110
 ## Run using NPM
 This service requires **Node** and **NPM** in order to run (built and tested using Node 8.2.1 and NPM 5.5.1).
+### Windows
 1. Clone the repository.
-2. Open a terminal, `cd` to `cyclo-master-server` and run `npm install`.
-3. Run `npm start` (this starts one instance of the **MASTER** server on port 8080).
-4. Open another terminal, `cd` to `cyclo-slave-server` and run `npm install`.
-5. Run `npm start` (this starts five instances of the **SLAVE** server on ports 8081, 8082, 8083, 8084 and 8085).
+2. Run `start-win.bat`.
+This runs all the servers by executing their respective `npm start` scripts (make sure your Node installation is at C:/Program Files/nodejs).
+Five command prompts should appear and start installing Node modules, then start instances of each server.
-6. Go to `http://localhost:8080` and enter a GitHub repository's URL e.g https://github.com/nodegit/nodegit
+3. Go to `http://localhost:8080` and enter a GitHub repository's URL e.g https://github.com/nodegit/nodegit
-7. Stay on the page and wait for the analysis to finish.
+4. Stay on the page and wait for the analysis to finish.
 The server will return an error message if anything goes wrong during the analysis.
+### Linux/Mac
+1. Clone the repository.
+2. Open a terminal and `cd` to the repository.
+3. `chmod +x *.sh`
+4. `./start-unix.sh`
+5. Go to `http://localhost:8080` and enter a GitHub repository's URL e.g https://github.com/nodegit/nodegit
+6. Stay on the page and wait for the analysis to finish.
+The server will return an error message if anything goes wrong during the analysis.
+### Scripts
+* To delete all the data in the file system: `delete-all-data-win.bat` (Windows) or `delete-all-data-unix.sh` (Linux/Mac).
+* To remove Node modules in all servers (use this if servers fail to start): `clean-win.bat` (Windows) or `clean-unix.sh` (Linux/Mac).
 ## Docker Cloud
 Docker images are available at `alcarasj/cyclo-master-server` and `alcarasj/cyclo-slave-server`.
 ## Data Flow